 This Japanese particle is often used in tandem with から (kara).
 It marks the end of a point in time.
 Meaning “until” or “up to” in English.

-We weren’t able to cover all the particles in this article, but you’ll bump into the others as you continue to learn Japanese particles.
+We weren’t able to cover all in this article, but you’ll bump into the other particles as you continue to learn Japanese.
 Remember, it’s important to learn Japanese particles when you want to make Japanese sentences!
 This lesson might be a little hard, but you can do it!